sindhudandi11-cmd/appscan/README.md

 AppScan is a full-stack grant application review project.
 The backend is a Spring Boot API that accepts research grant applications, enriches them with an AI-generated summary, calculates a rule-based score, stores records in H2, and exposes endpoints for a frontend dashboard and submission flow.

-## Project Status

-The backend source is present in this repository and runnable.

-The frontend is referenced by the backend configuration and CORS setup, but no frontend source files are currently checked into this workspace.
-There is an empty `frontend/` directory, so this README documents:
-- the working backend
-- the intended frontend integration points
-- the expected local full-stack setup

 ## Repository Structure

 ```text